FahimehK/project-benson/README.md

 Our primary goal in this presentation is to maximize the number of signatures obtained at subway station entrances/exits via street marketing teams, focusing on those individuals who will attend the gala and contribute to WTWY’s cause.

-### *Methods/Write-Up:*

 To do so, we will look at MTA subway data as well as NYC Census data to determine, not just the busiest stations, but the stations with the most value-added individuals considering our prompt above.
 In addition, we plan to look at technology companies in the areas near stations to determine best allotment of street marketing team placement.

+### *Data URLs with labels:*

+1) Here is the link to **[MTA Data]:** (http://web.mta.info/developers/turnstile.html).

+(used browser extension mass downloader to batch download all of these onto my local drive)

+### *Methods/Write-Up:*

 Before continuing we did have some constraints on this project: